jellehuibregtse/n-queens/RESEARCH.md

 immutable when it cannot be changed after its creation.
 So, no methods that allow changing state or exposing mutable fields.
 The reason and benefits of this are: thread-safety, ensured, valid and constant state, and it avoids unwanted reference modifications.

+Finally, let's talk about some functional programming techniques.
+First, we have **function composition**, it refers to composing complex functions from simpler (and often smaller) functions.
+If we have function `f: a -> b` and `g: b -> c`, then we can compose a new function `h: a -> c`.
+This is function composition.
+Second, we have **currying**, which is a mathematical technique of converting a function that takes multiple arguments into a sequence of functions that take a single argument.
+Last, we have a powerful technique called **recursion**, this allows us to break down a problem into smaller pieces.
+Furthermore, it's used to implement mathematical functions (such as the Fibonacci sequence) directly.
+Moreover, it can be used for algorithm techniques such as backtracking.

 To conclude, when talking about functional programming rules, we have to adhere to the following: functions are first-class citizens, referential transparency and lack of side effects, higher-order functions and immutability.